-McGuffin et al. [MTB03] propose an elaborate framework with a set of advanced deformations for an understandable visual presentation of complex three-dimensional information.
-Browsing is investigated as the operation for investigating the interior of a volume.
-Browsing is realized on pre-segmented data decomposed into several semantic layers (e.g., skin, muscle, skull, brain).
+McGuffin et al. [MTB03] propose an elaborate framework featuring a set of advanced deformations for an understandable visual presentation of complex threedimensional information.
+The operation for investigating the interior of a volume is browsing.
+The browsing is realized on pre-segmented data decomposed into several semantic layers (e.g., skin, muscle, skull, brain).
 The user can cut into and open up, spread apart, or peel away parts of the volume in real time.
 This makes the interior visible while still retaining surrounding context.
 Additionally they present a set of interaction techniques based on various metaphors.
-Interaction techniques are controlled by pop-up menus and threedimensional widgets.
+Interaction techniques are controlled by pop-up menus and three-dimensional widgets.
 The interaction technique using leafing deformation is shown in Figure 1 (c).

 Another interesting visualization technique inspired by exploded views is called fanning in time [GBKG04].
-It is a temporal exploded view analogous to temporal exploded views from illustration or multiple exposure photographs.
+This technique is different from previously mentioned approaches, because it is a temporal exploded view analogous to temporal exploded views from illustration or multiple exposure photographs.
 In photography and digital image processing this technique is known as computer enhanced multiple exposure numerical technique (CEMENT).
 It is useful for the visualization of time-series with a relatively small number of time-steps.
-The main goal is to show all time-steps in one image similar to illustrative photographs of for example a skateboarder performing a certain motion sequence.
+The main goal is to show all time-steps in one image similar to illustrative photographs of a skateboarder performing a certain skateboard trick.
 Figure 11 illustrates the idea of fanning in time and the correspondence to illustrative photography.

-Figure 11: Illustrative photography of a snowboarder performing a jump (top).
-Photography expressively displays the principle of a particular motion sequence (Image is courtesy of snowboarder Matúš Hubka).
+Figure 11: Illustrative photography of a skateboarder performing a jump (top).
+Photography expressively displays the principle of a particular trick.
+The photography is courtesy of Trasher magazine.
 Fanning in time (bottom) shows all time steps of a time-varying dataset of a beating heard [GBKG04].

-5. Conclusions
+5 Conclusions

 In this paper we have presented smart visibility visualization techniques inspired by strategies from high level abstraction approaches in traditional illustration.
 We have shown that many challenging visualization tasks can be solved by adopting existing techniques from visual arts.
-Computer generated visualization still needs improvement to compete with hand crafted illustrations in terms of expressivity, harmony, or aesthetics.
-Therefore the aesthetical aspect of scientific visualizations will be an intensively researched area in the scope of illustrative visualization in the future.
+Computer generated visualization still can hardly compete with hand crafted illustrations in terms of expressivity, harmony, or aesthetics.
+Therefore the aesthetical aspect of scientific visualizations is currently a very intensively researched area in the scope of illustrative visualization.

-A considerable advantage of scientific visualization as compared to traditional illustration is the possibility of realtime interaction and manipulation.
-The effective combination of expressive visualization techniques with appropriate interaction tools conveys the information from complex scientific data much better than a static image.
+On the other hand a considerable advantage to traditional illustration is the aspect of real-time interaction and manipulation with scientific visualizations.
+The effective combination of expressive visualization techniques with appropriate interaction tools conveys the information of complex scientific data much better than a static image.

-6. Acknowledgments
+6 Acknowledgments

-The work presented in this publication is carried out as part of the exvisation project (www.cg.tuwien.ac.at/research/vis/exvisation) supported by the Austrian Science Fund (FWF) grant no. P18322.
+The work presented in this publication is carried out as part of the exvisation project (www.cg.tuwien.ac.

+at/research/vis/exvisation) supported by the Austrian Science Fund (FWF) grant no. P18322.